-Forty-two year old famed composer/playwright George Webber is going through a midlife crisis.
-He is seriously dating thirty-eight year old actress/singer Samantha Taylor, who he loves, although he admits their connection is more intellectual than it is emotional.
+Forty-two year old famed composer and playwright George Webber (Dudley Moore) is going through a midlife crisis.
+He is seriously dating thirty-eight year old actress and singer Samantha Taylor (Dame Julie Andrews), who he loves, although he admits their connection is more intellectual than it is emotional.
 She, in turn, loves him, despite barely tolerating his often infantile behavior.
 This behavior includes spying on a neighbor's sexual encounters with a wide array of women, this spying about which the neighbor knows, as he does it himself.
 Driving one day, George spots a young woman who he believes is the most beautiful creature he's ever seen - an "eleven" on a scale of ten, tens which he didn't believe existed before her.
 Beyond the fact that she is probably half his age, a problem with George's infatuation is that she is just off to her own wedding.
 George and Sam's relationship takes a hit with an argument which is further exacerbated by a series of misunderstandings.
-As such, George decides to pursue the woman of his ...Written by
+As such, ...Written by

 See more »

-When the credits of the cast begins to scroll up and out of the iris of the telescope's view to George and Samantha's inside penthouse, only the members of the cast are seen and not their characters they played.
+When the credits of the cast begins to scroll up and out of the iris of the telescope's view into George and Samantha's penthouse, the members of the cast are listed but not the characters they played.
 See more »

 The TV print substitutes tamer versions of some of 10's racier moments.
 In particular, scenes featuring porn star Annette Haven as Dudley Moore's exhibitionist neighbor have been removed, replaced with scenes involving another actress.
 On scene features Moore's character using a telescope to watch a naked A. Haven making love (in the TV version, we see the substitute actress kissing a man while wearing a robe).
 A later scene, originally shown as a nude orgy, is replaced by a similar scene, but with everyone wearing bathing suits.
 In addition, the comedic lovemaking scene between Derek and Moore is played in the dark in the TV version.
 See more »